 1. HTTPS & SSL/TLS Encryption

-What Is HTTPS?
+What is HTTPS?

-HTTPS (Hypertext Transfer Protocol Secure) is the secure version of HTTP.
-It uses Transport Layer Security (TLS) — the successor to SSL — to encrypt data in transit.
-When a user visits a secure site, their browser initiates a TLS handshake, verifying the server’s identity and negotiating encryption parameters.
+HTTPS (Hypertext Transfer Protocol Secure) is the more secure version of HTTP.
+It uses Transport Layer Security (TLS) the successor to SSL to encrypt data in transit.

-– 🕵️♂️ Man-in-the-middle (MITM) attacks
+- Man‑in‑the‑middle (MITM) attacks

-– 🧬 Data tampering or injection
+- Data tampering or injection

-– 🧑💻 Session hijacking and cookie theft
+- Session hijacking and cookie theft

-– 🧨 Spoofed websites and phishing attempts
+- Spoofed websites and phishing attempts

-Why HTTPS Still Matters in 2025
+Why HTTPS is Essential in 2025

-– Zero Trust Architecture: Modern networks assume no implicit trust — HTTPS ensures encrypted communication between all services.
+Zero Trust Architecture: Modern networks assume no implicit trust.
+HTTPS ensures encrypted communication between all services.

-– Remote Work: Employees accessing systems over public Wi-Fi need encrypted channels.
+Remote Work: Employees accessing systems over public Wi‑Fi need encrypted channels.

-– Browser Enforcement: Chrome, Firefox, and Safari now flag non-HTTPS sites as “Not Secure,” reducing credibility and SEO ranking.
+Browser Enforcement: Chrome, Firefox, and Safari flag non‑HTTPS sites as “Not Secure,” reducing credibility and SEO ranking.

 Common Misconfigurations to Avoid